The System of W. B. Yeats’s A Vision

 The font for the text of this site is not fixed, to enable you to read it in whatever typeface you prefer.
 Also, what suits the screen may not suit the printed page.

-If you want to change the font from what you are currently seeing, you can do this through your browser (such as Explorer, Mozilla, Netscape, Firefox or Opera) or through your own computer’s Internet Settings on the Control Panel.
+If you want to change the font from what you are currently seeing, you can do this through your browser (such as Explorer, Mozilla, Netscape, Firefox, Opera or Safari) or through your own computer’s Internet Settings on the Control Panel.
 Click here for examples.

 This site is a work in progress, and the content is very gradually expanding, not least in response to readers’ comments and suggestions.
 There may be some links to pages that are projected but not yet completed, and the site-map gives a picture of the current and projected shape of the site.
 Any comment is welcome.